beeman/cakephp-bootstrap-notifications/README.md

-cakephp-bootstrap-notifications
+Cakephp/Bootstrap Notification plugin
 ===============================

-Notification system in a plugin inspired by the Facebook notifications.
-For CakePHP applications using the Twitter Bootstrap user interface
+This plugin is inspired by the Facebook notifications.
+It is to be used in CakePHP applications that use the Twitter Bootstrap user interface.